Robust inference for geographic regression discontinuity designs: assessing the impact of police precincts: Causal inference for spatial point processes with GeoRDDs

 \subsection{Single border estimands}

-Now that we have introduced notation for point process data, we can formally define potential outcomes and estimands of interest.
-Our interest is in whether or not police precincts play a role in arresting rates throughout NYC, but we first focus on two adjacent precincts, which we refer to as precinct A and precinct B. We extend these ideas to all adjacent precinct pairs in NYC in Section \ref{sec:Global}.
-We define our treatment variable $T(\boldsymbol{S})$ to be an indicator of whether a location is policed by police precinct A or B. Clearly, this is a deterministic function of $\boldsymbol{S}$ as $T(\boldsymbol{S}) = 1(\boldsymbol{S} \in R_A)$ where $R_A$ is the region that defines precinct A. This is referred to as a sharp regression discontinuity design as the forcing variable $(\boldsymbol{S}$ in this setting) completely determines the treatment assignment \citep{trochim1990regression}.
+Now that we have introduced notation relevant to our problem, we can formally define potential outcomes and causal estimands in the context of spatial point process data.
+Our interest is in whether arrest rates differ across police precincts throughout NYC, and we can first answer this question by focusing on two adjacent precincts at a time, which we refer to as \textit{precinct 0} and \textit{precinct 1}.
+Note that most precincts have more than one neighboring precinct; therefore, in the event that a precinct has, say, four neighbors, then there exists four distinct estimands for each adjacent precinct pair.
+We can then extend these ideas to all adjacent precinct pairs in NYC in Section \ref{sec:Global}.
+First, let $\mathcal{B}$ denote the spatial boundary separating precinct 0 and precinct 1 (i.e., the border between the two precincts).
+Further, define a distance function $d(\boldsymbol{s}, \mathcal{B})$, which is the shortest distance between a point in space, $\boldsymbol{s}$, and the boundary, $\mathcal{B}$.
+Next, define the treatment variable $T(\boldsymbol{s})$ to be an indicator of whether a location is policed by police precinct 0 or 1.
+Clearly, this is a deterministic function of $\boldsymbol{s}$ as $T(\boldsymbol{s}) = \mathbf{1}(\boldsymbol{s} \in \text{precinct 1})$.
+This is referred to as a sharp regression discontinuity design as the forcing variable $(\boldsymbol{s}$ in this setting) completely determines the treatment assignment \citep{trochim1990regression}.
+With both the distance metric and treatment defined, we can more formally characterize the regions relevant to our study.
+Define